ARTIST STATEMENT

 ARTIST RESEARCH

-My research focuses on how presences are encountered in transitional states, and how visual language can operate as a portal — a site of passage and contact between layers of reality.
-My practice includes painting, photography, cinematography, music, and animation.
-Each medium functions as a method for engaging with non-ordinary perception and stabilizing moments of contact.
+My research also examines how such encounters arise in transitional states, and how visual language can function as a portal — a site of passage and contact.
+My practice includes painting, photography, cinematography, and music.
+Each medium functions as a way of engaging with non-ordinary perception and stabilizing moments of encounter.

-Overall, my research is concerned with the mechanics of transition: how perceptual thresholds arise, how movement between layers is initiated and sustained, and how encounters across layers of reality can be transmitted through artistic practice.
+I also conduct research on liminal and geomagnetically active sites — environments where space and perception behave differently.
+This includes working with maps, recording infrasound, and observing perceptual and bodily responses to spatial conditions.
+Overall, my research focuses on mechanics of transition: how perceptual thresholds arise, how movement between layers is initiated and sustained, and how encounters across layers of reality can be articulated through artistic practice.